 A gift of appreciated property, including stocks, bonds, real estate and personal property lets you take a deduction for the full fair-market value of your gift while avoiding capital gain and net investment income taxes on that appreciation.

 An insurance policy passes directly to the CCO without triggering any income or estate taxes.

 A qualified charitable distribution during your lifetime from your IRA lets donors over age 70.5 satisfy required minimum distribution rules without including those withdrawals in adjusted gross income.

 Other vehicles such as a charitable gift annuity, a charitable lead trust, charitable remainder trust and a pooled income fund provide other tax and planning advantages that may be suitable for donors who are interested in a stream of income during their lifetimes.

 If you would like to consider including the CCO in your estate planning and have questions, please contact Executive Director Evan Gidley at 513.723.1182 or firstname.lastname@example.org.

 All inquires are confidential.
 The CCO reserves the right to seek legal counsel before gift acceptance.

 Please consult an attorney for legal or tax advice.

 If your estate plan already includes a gift to the CCO, we hope you’ll consider letting us know.
 All legacy donors receive invitations to exclusive events each year and are recognized in our program books.
-To share information about your legacy gift, you can call or email LeAnne, or simply complete the attached commitment form below and send it to us at: 650 Walnut St, Cincinnati, OH 45202
+To share information about your legacy gift, you can call or email Evan, or simply complete the attached commitment form below and send it to us at: 650 Walnut St, Cincinnati, OH 45202